Turbo’s Guide to Econ

 A second side of this value concept is regarding the most dreaded word in Turbo Six’s vocabulary - FREE

 People generally like helping their friends.
 There is always going to be some selfless person that offers healing for free, regardless of the situation.
 That selfless person might offer to salvage that scrap up for no cost to their friends.
-It only cost Mind points and a few swings of a boffer to get that Basic Scrap off that Raider, so it was really no cost to you.
-Hell, you might even just find a neat Master-tier Flat Back Hauler in the middle of a parking lot of a hotel, with the keys still in it.
+It only cost a few Impact Skill uses and a few swings of a boffer to get that Basic Scrap off that Raider, so it was really no cost to you.
+Hell, you might even just find a neat fancy Master-crafted Vehicle in the middle of a parking lot of a hotel, with the keys still in it.

 You will never be able to control this effect, and it WILL impact your ability to earn money from items or services.
 You need to plan on it happening and be prepared to shift gears.
 Sometimes that thing you just farmed will be worthless, or at least, not needed at the time.